 How to Care for Butcher Block Countertops

 Butcher block countertops add warmth and functional style to the kitchen.
-Caring for butcher block is straightforward and simple with these easy steps.
+Caring for butcher block is simple with these easy steps.

-Use a combination of warm water and gentle dish soap to slow the buildup of grime — scrubbing against the wood grain for a deep clean.
-Rinse the countertop with a clean, wet washcloth or sponge.
+Use a combination of warm water and gentle dish soap to slow the buildup of grime.
+Scrub against the wood grain for a deep clean, and rinse the countertop with a clean, wet washcloth or sponge.
 Be careful never to saturate the butcher block with water and dry thoroughly with a soft dish towel.

-In determining how often to condition butcher block, the general rule of thumb is to oil more frequently upon purchase.
-It’s recommended weekly for the first couple months.
+The general rule of thumb for determining how often to condition butcher block is to oil more frequently upon purchase.
+It’s recommended to condition weekly for the first couple of months.
 Then, only condition once a month for the lifetime of the wood.
 The block should be oiled whenever the wood starts to look dry and chalky.
-This step is simple with F&D’s top conditioners made from food grade oils and natural waxes:
+This step is simple with Floor & Decor’s [wood conditioners](https://www.flooranddecor.com/search?q=wood+conditioner&tab=search-tabs-products) made from food-grade oils and natural waxes.

 Before applying your first application of oil and wax, lightly sand the countertop.
-This removes any caked-on debris and makes the surface more penetrable for the oil.
-Oil not only revives tired wood, it repels future stains.
-Meanwhile, bees wax conditions and fills in surface textures and nicks.
+This step removes any caked-on debris and makes the surface more penetrable for the oil.
+Oil not only revives tired wood, but it also repels future stains.
+Meanwhile, beeswax conditions and fills in surface textures and nicks.
 Use a dry cloth for all conditioner applications and consult the package instructions for directions on the frequency of use.

 Enjoy Butcher Block Year After Year